 Children’s sense of safety and belonging at school has been shown to foster school success in many ways.
 When children’s needs in the school environment are met, they are more likely to feel attached to their school.
 In turn, children who feel more attached to their school have better attendance and higher academic performance.
 These children are also less likely to engage in high-risk behaviours.

-A child in the middle years who is supported and nurtured by an optimal school environment will view school as a safe, positive space that satisfies their growing need for autonomy by seeking their input and including their voice in school and classroom decision making.
-A thriving child feels like they have a valued place and role in the school and that the school is free from harassment and bullying.
+Children thriving in this dimension view school as a safe, positive space that satisfies their growing need for autonomy by seeking their input and including their voice in school and classroom decision making.
+Thriving children feel like they have a valued place and role in the school–that they belong–and that the school is free from harassment and bullying.